 When executed correctly, however, the Chapter 11 process provides a proven path for O&G companies to meaningfully improve profitability given the “debtor-friendly” design of the bankruptcy laws in the United States.
 These performance improvement opportunities are critical for management teams to understand as they consider their strategic options, assess the risks and opportunities of bankruptcy, and determine how best to position their organization for long-term success.
 The most common and value accretive opportunities include the ability to exit out-of-market and/or unprofitable contractual agreements (e.g., JOAs, gathering agreements, supply/service/equipment leases, take or pay contracts); selling non-strategic assets via a court-supervised auction process; and reducing future cash requirements for legacy liabilities including well plugging and abandonment, depending upon the jurisdiction.

 The Chapter 11 process also requires a significant amount of incremental financial reporting and accounting activity.
 The Bankruptcy Court and US Trustee’s office require frequent and detailed reporting of financial results and the SEC requires unique financial reporting for any externally-audited financial statements.
 These requirements often create significant strain on an organization’s finance and accounting function.

-- The reorganization value of the company immediately before the date of bankruptcy confirmation is less than the total of all post-petition liabilities and allowed claims; and
+The reorganization value of the company immediately before the date of bankruptcy confirmation is less than the total of all post-petition liabilities and allowed claims.

 If both criteria are met, the company applies fresh start accounting by remeasuring most of its assets and liabilities at fair value.
 The approach is similar to a business combination under ASC 805; for example, the fair value of the organization’s assets is generally derived from discounted future cash flows.
 The opening balance sheet at the emergence date is the starting point for all future accounting and financial reporting.